-Record number of payments

-Across 2020 nearly 135,000 performers and recording rightsholders received at least one payment from PPL, a positive increase from the previous record of payments to more than 119,000 the year before.
+Delivering more for members ► Annual Performer Review 2020-2021 Record number of payments Across 2020 nearly 122,000 performers and around 12,500 recording rightsholders received at least one payment from PPL, a positive increase from the previous record of payments to more than 108,000 performers and over 11,000 recording rightsholders the year before.
 PPL's December 2020 distribution saw us pay more than 100,000 performers and rightsholders - the first time that this had been achieved in a single distribution.

-Delivering for members, while working remotely Despite working from home for much of 2020, the Members Services Operations Team continued to support PPL's tens of thousands of members.
+Delivering for members, while working remotely Despite working from home for much of 2020, the Member Services Operations Team continued to support PPL's tens of thousands of members.
 During the year, they responded to more than 40,000 member queries either via phone, email or through the myPPL online member portal.
 Thousands entrust PPL with their international collections PPL's leading international collection service has mandates from tens of thousands of performers and recording rightsholders to collect monies for the use of their recorded music overseas.
-Despite the growing competition in this sector, we have an excellent track record of maintaining and growing our roster of international mandates.
+Despite the growing competition in this sector, we have an excellent track record of maintaining and growing our roster of international mandates for performers.
 In 2020 this included signing performers such as Blossoms, George Ezra and Sigala.